elliewix/github-training-brain-dumps/github_directions_text_only.md

 Upon first opening it, Windows versions will go ahead and prompt you to log it.

 Unsure if macs do.

-TODO:  this needs to be tested on a fresh install,

 Directions for logging in from the regular GUI: